helenarichie/helenarichie.github.io/_posts/2021-01-10-Cholla's-New-Dust-Model.md

 To understand how dust would behave in a galactic wind, the dust model that I'm writing for Cholla will account only for the processes that would be significant to dust in this environment: gas-phase metal accretion and thermal sputtering.
 These two processes cause dust to grow and get destroyed, respectively.
 To model these mechanisms, I'm using differential equations for dust density that are adapted from the [McKinnon et al. (2016)](https://ui.adsabs.harvard.edu/abs/2016MNRAS.457.3775M/abstract) paper that introduces a dust model to the [Arepo code](https://ui.adsabs.harvard.edu/abs/2010MNRAS.401..791S/abstract).

 ## Gas-Phase Metal Accretion
-Dust grows in size by accreting gas-phase metals of the same species, \\( i \\) according to the following equation:
+Dust grows in size by accreting gas-phase metals of the same species, \\( i \\), according to the following equation:

 \\( \frac{d\rho_{i,\text{dust}}}{dt} = \Big(1-\frac{\rho_{i,\text{dust}}}{\rho_{i,\text{metal}}}\Big)\Big(\frac{\rho_{i,\text{dust}}}{\tau_g}\Big) \\).

 Here, \\( \tau_g \\) is the growth timescale for dust, and scales inversely with total density and temperature.
 The accretion rate depends on the dust-to-metal ratio of the cell, and slows as metals are depleted onto dust.
 This eventually causes accretion to come to a halt.
-For now, we're assuming constant solar metallicity, so we'll just calculate the total percentage of metals in the gas based on that and skip indexing by \\( i \\).
+For now, we're assuming constant solar metallicity, so we'll just calculate the total percentage of metals in the gas based on that and forego the index \\( i \\).

 ## Thermal Sputtering
 The other main process that dust undergoes in a wind is thermal sputtering, which is when an energetic particle collides with a dust molecule and destroys it.
 This process is modeled by the following equation: